apache/cordova-docs/www/docs/en/2.9.0/cordova/storage/sqlresultsetrowlist/sqlresultsetrowlist.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: SQLResultSetRowList
 ---

 SQLResultSetRowList
 =======

-One of the properties of the `SQLResultSet` containing the rows returned from a SQL query.
+One of the properties of the `[SQLResultSet](../sqlresultset/sqlresultset.html)` containing the rows returned from a SQL query.

 Properties